Logician724/MinerRun/README.md

 # Run, Melos
 A temple run-like game with a different style.
-Implemented in OpenGL as a project of the Computer Graphics uni course.
+Implemented in OpenGL.
 <table>
   <tr>
     <td>